olback/simple-whois-lookup/README.md

-# simple-whois-lookup
+# Simple-WHOIS-Lookup
-Simple WHOIS Lookup
+This Simple WHOIS Lookup project requires 'whois' and 'php' to be installed on your webhost system.